oracle/truffleruby/doc/user/svm.md

 ```

 This gives you a native binary that implements Ruby, similar to the MRI or
 Rubinius executables.
+This binary is subject to the same OTN licence as
+the GraalVM distribution.

-It doesn't need a JVM.
+The binary doesn't need a JVM:

 ```
 $ otool -L ruby